Roh1tHooda/Roh1tHooda/README.md

 ### :basecamp: Welcome to my GitHub Profile!

 Hi there!
-I'm a computer science student at UPES and an aspiring web developer.
+I'm Rohit Hooda, a computer science student at UPES and an aspiring web developer.
 I'm passionate about coding and always looking for new challenges to push my skills and knowledge further.

 ### :hammer_and_wrench: Skills